 Undergraduate parents have the opportunity to purchase tickets for one home game.
 Your ticket application from the Ticket Office will be sent in late summer.
 For more information, contact the Ticket Office at (574) 631-7356 directly or visit their website.

 All first-year students are required to live on campus unless living with parent(s) or legal guardian(s).
-The Office of Housing has information about living in a residence hall, including residence hall profiles.
+The Office of Residential Life has information about living in a residence hall, including residence hall profiles.
 No dorm floor plans are available, but there are pictures of the rooms in the profiles.
 Housing recommends an 8 X 10 or 9 X 12 rug for rooms.

 Move-in Information about specific dorms will be sent in July.
 In the meantime a checklist is available to help you decide what your son or daughter will need to bring to campus.